-It’s easy to achieve sweet-boozy brain-freeze nirvana, so let’s get started!
+It’s easy to achieve sweet-boozy brain-freeze nirvana and it only takes a few ingredients and about 3 minutes!
 All you need is pineapple juice, rum and cream of coconut.
 Side note: cream of coconut and coconut milk are not the same thing.
 Cream of coconut is so lusciously sweet, you can eat it with a spoon.
 Coconut milk — not.

 If you have it, a good blender is a plus.
 A VitaMix or Ninja will easily turn your drink into the perfect slushy consistency.
 Other blenders might need a few more minutes of blending and a several turns with a spatula.